-GASB has approved GASB Statement No. 83, Certain Asset Retirement Obligations, Statement No. 84, Fiduciary Activities, Statement No. 87, Leases, Statement No. 88, Certain Disclosures Related to Debt, including direct borrowings and Direct Placements, and Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
+GASB has approved Statement No. 84, Fiduciary Activities, Statement No. 87, Leases, Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, Statement No. 90, Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61 and Statement No. 91, Conduit Debt Obligations.
 When they become effective, application of these standards may restate portions of these financial statements.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2018 and 2017
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018